TransactionAuthorizationProtocol/TAIPs/Whitepaper.md

 [TAIP-8] provides detailed technical specifications for Selective Disclosure.

-## Proof of Relationship

-The Transaction Agent model allows Agents to declare whom they are acting on behalf of.
-In some cases, more than a declaration is needed, and either a confirmation by the other party or cryptographically signed proof will increase the certainty of the original statement.

-The primary use-cases today are:

-- Prove that the intended beneficiary to a transaction controls a blockchain wallet address to ensure the transaction reaches its intended beneficiary
-- Prove that a known party controls a blockchain wallet address for KYC and Sanctions Screening purposes
-- Prove that an Agent controls a blockchain wallet address to ensure the exchange of PII to the correct agent in the context of a Travel Rule compliant transaction

-## Transaction Participant Graph

 ## Comparison with other Transaction Authorization Specifications

 ### How does TAP compare with ISO 20022